Exposure compensation dial

 Choose the size of the focus frame.

-Zoom in or out in full-frame or multi-frame playback.
+Zoom in or out during focus zoom or in full frame or multi-frame playback.

 Perform the function assigned to the DIAL function button.